 Reduce Your Printing Speed

-This is usually the easiest and safest option to try because the only real consequence here is slower prints.
+This is usually the easiest and safest option to try because the only real consequence here are slower prints.

 Less speed simply means a lower moment of inertia.
 Think of a high-speed car crash vs bumping into a car in a parking lot.